RedaAlb/yt-auto-rc-car/arduino/README.md

 ## /ESP32_Receiver
 For the car on-board ESP32 micro-controller.

+Communicates with the PC using a udp connection, and with the remote controller using radio signals.

 ### Key changes to make
+- `WIFI_SSID` and `WIFI_PASS`, your WiFi credentials.
+- `PC_IP`, the PC local ip address.
 - The pin numbers to match your wiring (any constant variable with "PIN" in the name).

 ### Libraries required